jiko/stopabadcure/_posts/2013-10-25-The-Civic-Council-Digs-Even-Deeper.md

 -  **Health Alliance of Mid-America**, $10,000
 -  **Blue Cross and Blue Shield of Kansas City**, $7,500
 -  **Kansas City Chiefs**, $7,500

+That's a total of $1.71 million.
+The next deadline for a full disclosure report with the Missouri Ethics Commission is Monday, Oct.
+28.